 Q#8: Is there any truth to the claim that vaccines cause autism?

 Answer: Yes, the VICP has compensated 83 cases of neurological damage which resulted in autism diagnoses.
 A CDC study which claimed the MMR vaccine is not linked to autism was found to be fraudulent.
 One of the senior scientists who worked on the study came forward and confessed to manipulating the data.
 The CDC has failed to address this matter.
-In addition, there’s a significant amount of published scientific literature which has linked vaccines and their ingredients to neurological damage and autism.
+In addition, the expert witness used by the Department of Justice to deny thousands of vaccine-induced autism claims in the Autism Omnibus proceedings has recently come forward admitting fraud on the part of the DOJ – and that vaccines actually can cause autism.
+This is on top of a significant amount of published medical literature which has linked vaccines and their ingredients to neurological damage and autism.

 Q#9: Are there ways to treat any of these “vaccine preventable diseases” naturally?

 Answer: Yes, scientific research has found that measles and mumps can be treated with high dose vitamin A, whooping cough can be treated with high dose vitamin C. Rotavirus is inactivated by breastmilk.

 Q#10: Do you “the doctor” have any kind of financial incentive to make sure I vaccinate my child?